 Last, but not least, we know that people are increasingly demanding that technology is developed and deployed in an ethical and trustworthy manner.
 We have heard this firsthand from the clinicians that we work with, for example, insisting on the explainability of our predictive algorithms.

 We can also infer this from general trends on trust.
 For instance, a survey by Rock Health in 2018 found that only 11% of people would be willing to share their health data with a technology company.

 Koa Health’s goal is to improve people’s health.
 So how do we define health?
 We follow the World Health Organization’s definition of health: a state of complete physical, mental, and social wellbeing, and not merely the absence of disease or infirmity1.

 Clearly this definition goes beyond merely looking at life expectancy, requiring us to think about general wellbeing as well as symptoms and conditions.

 To provide an overall sense of a person’s health, there are a number of measures such as Quality Adjusted Life Year, (QALY) or Disability Adjusted Life Year (DALY).
 Koa Health is still exploring which of these is the most appropriate to use.

 This does not mean that we are not measuring health status for our users, instead we are focused on measures that relate to the specific challenges that our apps are currently addressing, e.g., measures for stress, depression, anxiety, etc.

 The role of happiness

-In terms of wellbeing, emerging evidence from across cognitive science is that people optimise for happiness.
-To that end, happiness is considered to be a mental feedback signal that some behaviour or experience is good, and should be repeated, with sadness as the converse.
+In terms of wellbeing, emerging evidence from across cognitive science is that people optimize for happiness.
+To that end, happiness is considered to be a mental feedback signal that some behavior or experience is good, and should be repeated, with sadness as the converse.

 Health and society